starrify/chromium-request-interception-double-pause-poc/README.md

 However, when the described issue is triggered, one may observe the stylesheet-initiated font requests paused twice, if the first pause is then continued (via [the `Fetch.continueRequest` CDP method][cdp-fetch-continuerequest]).

-When such double pause issue happens, both pause events would have the same `networkId` value indicating the request, while different `requestId` values indicating the interception.
+When such double pause issue happens, both pause events would have the same `networkId` value indicating the request, and different `requestId` values indicating the interception.

 When such double pause issue happens, continuing the second pause would have Chrome keep processing the request as normal.
 There is no third pause observed.